By Brandy Pinkerton

 Travel Nurses are bullied:

-Don’t let these common myths prevent you a travel nursing career— and enjoying the many perks that come with it: a great compensation package, professional development, and adventure!
+Don’t let these common myths prevent you from pursuing a travel nursing career— and enjoying the many perks that come with it: a great compensation package, professional development, and adventure!
 My Call to Action to you is to try it at least once!!!

 Take the leap!